The Russian retail digital revolution of the X5 supermarket chain

 X5’s main online services:

-Perekrestok Vprok: an online supermarket with its own “dark stores” in the city centres of Moscow, St Petersburg and Nizhny Novgorod for now; essentially warehouses where shoppers can pick up orders or have them delivered by truck.
+Perekrestok Vprok: an online supermarket with its own “dark stores”, or mini-warehouses, where orders are assembled for delivery by X5’s own fleet of trucks.

-Express Delivery: a unique service launched in January that is a hyperlocal delivery aggregator.
-It makes express deliveries from Pyaterochka stores and has seen orders skyrocket from 20 per day in February to over 12,000 per day during the lockdown in May and now more than 20,000 per day in October.
-A delivery aggregator sends the order to the customer’s nearest store, where it is assembled and then delivered by a third-party courier.
+Express Delivery: a unique express delivery service where orders are assembled at local Pyaterochka and Perekrestok stores.
+It was initially launched for select Pyaterochka stores in Moscow in January, and was handling around 600 orders a day in February.
+After adding Perekrestok supermarkets and expanding to 10 regions in the last few months, X5 was handling around 22,000 express delivery orders by September.

-Okolo: X5’s delivery aggregator that powers express delivery from Pyaterochka and Perekrestok.
-In addition, X5 is starting to pilot deliveries from other businesses like local drugstores, restaurants and cafes as part of building a food ecosystem.
+Okolo: X5’s hyper-local delivery aggregator that powers express delivery from Pyaterochka and Perekrestok.
+In addition, X5 is starting to pilot deliveries from other businesses and will soon include deliveries from local restaurants and cafes as part of building a food ecosystem.